This page is currently being updated. Additional details will be published shortly.

 The Québec Court of Appeal and the Supreme Court of Canada also indicated that no one had committed any fault but that the moral suasion exercised on the public did not make vaccination compulsory, and in such a case there could be no liability without proven fault.
 It was recognised, however, that the situation was unjust for this young girl and that there is no legislation requiring that compensation be paid in such circumstances.

 The Supreme Court reached a decision to award compensation independent of any fault in April 1985.
-During that year, the Government of Québec introduced the Compensation for victims of vaccination program and it was inserted in a new Division of the Public Health Protection Act.
+During that year, the Government of Québec introduced the Vaccine Injury Compensation Program and it was inserted in a new Division of the Public Health Protection Act.
 The Regulation specific to this program was adopted in November 1987 and the first claims for compensation were filed the following year.

 |Number of evaluation committees to have rendered a decision